-There is objective evidence that a loan is impaired when it is probable that the Group will not be able to collect all amounts due according to the original contract terms, unless such loans are secured or other factors exist whereby the Group expects that all amounts due will be collected.
+There is objective evidence that a loan is impaired when it is probable that the Group will not be able to collect all amounts due according to the original contract terms.

 If there is objective evidence that an impairment loss has been incurred, the amount of the loss is measured as the difference between the carrying amount of the loan and the present value of the estimated future cash flows (excluding future credit losses not yet incurred) including the cash flows which may arise from guarantees and tangible collateral, irrespective of the outcome of foreclosure.
-The carrying amount of the loan is reduced through the use of a provision account and the amount of the loss is recognised in the income statement.
+The carrying amount of the loan is reduced through the use of a provision account and the amount of the loss is recognised in the consolidated income statement.
 Loans together with the associated provisions are written off when there is no realistic prospect of future recovery.
 Loans are monitored continuously and are reviewed for impairment every six months.
 If, in a subsequent period, the amount of the estimated impairment loss decreases and the decrease is due to an event occurring after the impairment was recognised, when the creditworthiness of the customer has improved to such an extent that there is reasonable assurance that all or part of the principal and interest according to the original contract terms of the loan will be collected timely, the previously recognised impairment loss is reduced by adjusting the impairment provision account.
-If a previously written-off loan is subsequently recovered, any amounts previously charged are credited in the income statement.
+If a previously written-off loan is subsequently recovered, any amounts previously charged are credited to 'Provisions for impairment of loans and advances' in the consolidated income statement.